Affordable housing project in Kailua draws community concern

 Ramsey referred to the project as a ‘Monster Building’ and said it would ruin the neighborhood.

-Current plans show the 73-unit building would be four stories tall in an area with a two-story height limit.
-And the building would be built right up to the property line.
+Current plans show the 73-unit building would be 47 feet tall (excluding photovoltaics) in an area with a 25 to 30-foot height limit.

 “It exceeds all zoning regulations, all height limits, all sight-yard setbacks, everything.
 They didn’t follow any of the zoning rules here,” Ramsey said.